 So I prayed.
 Then, the miracle happened, as I heard clicking sounds within me as my spine realigned and felt my body jolt with the transition.
 With everyone’s eyes closed in prayer, no one appeared to have noticed, but I began praising God as tears came down my face.

-I had my husband, other family members and close friends touch my spine once the church service was over so they could realize this great miracle.
+I had my family members and close friends touch my spine once the church service was over so they could realize this great miracle.
 There was no doubt that God had done what I explained to them.
 Glory, Hallelujah!

 As for the allergies and asthma, they continued.
 I had gotten used to seeing a specialist regularly and all I had to use to manage.
 I have always loved singing and while I managed being on worship teams at various churches in my life, it never occurred to me how much of a miracle my strong singing capabilities were, with the asthma as severe as it was.